larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Training

 The IETF is committed to providing and/or funding training for appointed moderators as necessary.
-The IETF Chair will negotiate any required funding or resources with IETF Administration LLC
+The IESG will negotiate any required funding or resources with IETF Administration LLC
 {{?RFC8711}}.

 ## Appeals {#appeals}

-Because the moderator team serves at the discretion of the IETF Chair, any moderation decision can be appealed to the IETF Chair by anyone, per {{!RFC2026}}.
-Disagreements with a decision by the IETF Chair can brought to their attention.
-If this does not lead to a resolution, a decision by the IETF Chair can be appealed as described in
+Because the moderator team serves at the discretion of the IESG, any moderation decision can be appealed to the IESG by anyone, per {{!RFC2026}}.
+Disagreements with a decision by the moderator team can brought to their attention.
+If this does not lead to a resolution, a decision by the IESG can be appealed to the IAB as described in
-{{!RFC2026}}, as with any other Area Director decision.
-In this case, the appeals chain starts with an appeal to the entire IESG.
+{{!RFC2026}}.

 ## Team Diversity